lynsei/dockistry/README.md

 ##### Dockistry is strategy engine first and foremost, and is designed for developers.
 It provides a simple, one-step, elegant method to deploy complex software in cloudbased clusters and for E2E implementations (apps) using one set of YAML and our web-based editor.

 Dockistry is both an editor and a private provider for web-based git repos, docker registries, and npm registries.
-When you install Dockistry for the first time, our CLI will provide installation options for deploying your registries.
+When you install Dockistry for the first time, our CLI will provide installation options for deploying your own local copies of our master registries.
+These registries are in pre-alpha, but are <a href="https://labs.stackfork.com:2003/">available</a> here.

-Registries are forkable stacks that are packaged to deploy in development and production environments, and much like docker containers, we intend for them to be disposable.
-Our system "stacks" these repositories by automating the Docker-Compose process and installing your favorite NPM or bower/yeoman/jspm/frameworks/ui(s)/datagrids/etc.
+Our registries contain many modular stacks that are packaged to deploy in development and production environments.
+Our registry copies are ephemeral and you are not encouraged to roll out updates by destroying them and downloading new copies (much like how docker containers typically operate, only on a registry level).

-Our master repository can be pulled and deployed on your own copy at any time, which makes rolling out updates and testing them very simple.
+Our opensource web-based editor "stacks" these repositories by automating the creation of cloud based servers on various providers, automating the Docker-Compose process & server configurations, installing your favorite dependency tools, and then rolling out your actual software for unit-testing.
+We operate Gitlab CI for test automation on various OS.

+So to put it as simply as possible, Dockistry is for building Reactive apps and the infrastructure necessary for any developer or company to do that quickly and easily on any cloud hosting provider.

-Dockistry handles everything needed to run a complete E2E code pipeline and reactive app
+Dockistry handles everything needed to run a complete E2E code pipeline
 * cloud formations
 * server tools
 * middleware